Bruhat-Tits buildings and analytic geometry: Bruhat-Tits theory

 Let us provisionally assume that ${\rm G}$ is split over $k$.
 Then each root group ${\rm U}_\alpha (k)$ is isomorphic to the additive group of $k$ and for any such group ${\rm U}_\alpha(k)$ we can use the valuation of $k$ to define a decreasing filtration $\{{\rm U}_{\alpha}(k)_\ell \}_{\ell \in {\bf Z}}$ satisfying:

-and further compatibilities, namely the axioms of a valuation (Def. \ref{def - V}) for the root group datum structure on ${\rm G}(k)$ given by Borel-Tits theory (Th. \ref{th - RD in isotropic red gps}) -- the latter root group datum structure in the split case is easy to obtain by means of Chevalley bases \cite{Steinberg} (see remark below).
+and further compatibilities, namely the axioms of a valuation (Definition~\ref{def - V}) for the root group datum structure on ${\rm G}(k)$ given by Borel-Tits theory (Theorem~\ref{th - RD in isotropic red gps}) -- the latter root group datum structure in the split case is easy to obtain by means of Chevalley bases \cite{Steinberg} (see remark below).
 For instance, in the case of the general linear group, this can be merely done by using the parameterizations

 \centerline{$(k,+) \simeq {\rm U}_{\alpha_{i,j}}(k) = \{{\rm id}+ \lambda {\rm E}_{i,j} : \lambda \in k\}$.}

 \begin{Remark} Let us be slightly more precise here.
 For a split group ${\rm G}$, each root group ${\rm U}_\alpha$ is $k$-isomorphic to the additive group $\mathbf{G}_a$, and the choice of a Chevalley basis of ${\rm Lie}({\rm G})$ determines a set of isomorphisms $\{p_\alpha : {\rm U}_\alpha \rightarrow \mathbf{G}_a\}_{\alpha \in R}$.
 It is easily checked that the collection of maps defines a valuation on the root group datum $({\rm T}(k),({\rm U}_\alpha(k),{\rm M}_\alpha))$.